MimiOnuoha/Impossible-Maps/week3/Exercise.md

 **Option 1: Understanding geodata**
-Difficulty Level: 1.5
+Difficulty Level: 1.75

-- In the week3 folder for class, you should see two files with the names "dataset1.json" and "dataset2.json".
+- In the week3 folder for class, you should see a file with the  "dataset1.json".
 Your task is to answer the following questions by looking over the data and mapping it using the techniques that we have covered in class:
-  - What is being represented in these datasets?
+  - What is being represented in the datasets?
   - What can we learn from the data?
 - Things to consider:
-  - Dataset2 holds multiple different types of data (including the data from dataset1).
-To make things easier on yourself, you might want to start by looking over dataset2, but by mapping dataset1.
+  - Dataset1 holds multiple different types of data.
+If you find yourself confused or struggling, you can work instead with dataset2.json, which contains just a portion of the data.
+  - Try adding a [filter](https://www.mapbox.com/mapbox-gl-js/example/filter-markers/) to make your data easier to work through.

-**Option 2: Sorting through geodata**
+**Option 2: Finding and sorting through geodata** Difficulty Level: 2.0
-Difficulty Level: 2

 - Your task is to recreate Jill Hubley's [tree map](http://www.jillhubley.com/project/nyctrees/) in some capacity.
 You can find data here: https://opendata.cityofnewyork.us/

 - Tips:

   - It might be useful for you to download the data and convert it to geojson using csv-to-geojson.

   - Numbers in geojson should be integers, not strings.

-  - It would be wise to limit this to just one neighborhood or just a portion of the data.
+  - If the dataset is large, it would be wise to limit this to just one neighborhood or just a portion of the data.

+    ​

+**Option 2: Finding and sorting through geodata** Difficulty Level: 3.0

+- Your task is to make a map (loosely inspired by [this one](http://roadstorome.moovellab.com/)) designed to show which state capital cities have the most rail roads going through them.

+- Tips:

+  - You'll need to work with two datasets, one that has state capitals and another with data from railroad lines.

+  - All of this data can be acquired from [Natural Earth](http://www.naturalearthdata.com/).